Rep. Hollingsworth says he won’t seek reelection, the 12th Republican to decide against another term

 Hollingsworth provided an op-ed explaining his decision to several news organizations.

-Hollingsworth has represented Indiana’s 9th Congressional District, which includes Bloomington and suburbs of Indianapolis and Louisville, Ky., in the southern part of the state.
+Hollingsworth has represented Indiana’s 9th Congressional District, which includes Bloomington and suburbs of Indianapolis and Louisville, in the southern part of the state.
 He has served on the House Financial Services Committee since taking office in 2017.

 Notably, Hollingsworth was one of 35 Republicans who joined Democrats in voting to establish a bipartisan, independent commission to investigate the Jan.
 6 attack on the Capitol by a pro-Trump mob.
 Republicans in the Senate blocked the creation of that panel, forcing House Speaker Nancy Pelosi (D-Calif.) to push through the establishment of the select committee.